robertbasamac/CryptoTracker/README.md

 # CryptoTracker
 # This app is part of Swiftful Thinking tutorial on YouTube (https://www.youtube.com/playlist?list=PLwvDm4Vfkdphbc3bgy_LpLRQ9DDfFGcFu).
 # It was coded by me while watching Nick's tutorials.
-The purpose of this app is to improve my knowledge in terms of Swift/SwiftUI.
+The purpose of this app is to improve my Swift/SwiftUI knowledge.